Energy

 ADVANCING SUPPLIER ENVIRONMENTAL SUSTAINABILITY

 VF is working across the supply chain to improve environmental sustainability, increase energy efficiency and reduce GHG emissions.
 Through VF supported supplier sustainability programs, factories in Bangladesh, Vietnam and others have generated more than 593 million MJ (megajoule) per year in energy savings since 2018.
-We share our learnings and have expanded our collaboration efforts for greater positive outcomes.
 Strategic partnerships enable us to scale our impact by engaging suppliers to pursue best practices in energy, water and chemical management.
 Together, we’re producing results where it counts: on factory floors.
 Recent and current partnerships include:

 ADDITIONAL RESOURCES